minvws/nl-covid19-notification-app-backend/docs/technical-designs/international-interoperability-technical-design.md

 ![Flow](images/Flow.png "Overview of the publishing flow")

+## Operations

+The interoperability components will run on a dedicated server (`-interop`) and will store data in a dedicated database.

 ## Database

-TODO
-- Interop tables into their own schema?
-- Jobs tables into the jobs db?
+For interop we will have a new database, called `Interop`.

-### Workflow: ExternalTemporaryExposureKeys (new)
+### Interop: TemporaryExposureKeys (new)

-This is a staging table, it holds the incoming TEKs from the Federation Gateway.
-It mirrors the table `TemporaryExposureKeys` from the NL server.
+This is a staging table, it holds the incoming TEKs from the EFGS.
+It mirrors the table `Workflow.TemporaryExposureKeys` from the NL server.

 ```
-CREATE TABLE [dbo].[ExternalTemporaryExposureKeys] (
+CREATE TABLE [dbo].[TemporaryExposureKeys] (
 	[Id] [bigint] IDENTITY(1,1) NOT NULL,
 	[IncomingBatchJobId] [bigint] NOT NULL,
 	[KeyData] [varbinary](32) NOT NULL,